bokkypoobah/CustomerDepositFactory/SecurityAudit.md

-# Security Audit Of The BetterAuction Smart Contract
+# Security Audit Of The CustomerDepositFactory Smart Contract

+The CustomerDepositFactory smart contract allows Incent to create a series of uniquely addressed deposit contracts on the Ethereum blockchain.
+Each of these deposit contracts can be provided to customers and when customers send ethers to their deposit contract, their ethers will be split via the factory contract in a 0.5%/0.5%/99% ratio into 3 Ethereum addresses.

+This report is a security audit of the CustomerDepositFactory smart contract.

 ## Background And History
-* Apr 11 2017 CustomerDepositFactor contract completed for Incent Loyalty
+* Apr 11 2017 CustomerDepositFactory contract completed for Incent Loyalty
 * Apr 11 2017 Bok Consulting completed the test script [test/01_test1.sh](test/01_test1.sh) with the generated result documented in [test/test1results.txt](test/test1results.txt)
 * Apr 16 2017 Bok Consulting completed this security audit report

 <br />

-## Security Overview Of The BetterAuction
+## Security Overview Of The CustomerDepositFactory
 * [x] The smart contract has been kept relatively simple
 * [x] This smart contract does not accumulate deposits of ethers but just passes these amounts to 3 different addresses
 * [x] The code has been tested for the normal use cases, and around the boundary cases